qdrant/landing_page/qdrant-landing/content/articles/detecting-coffee-anomalies.md

 We repeated this experiment with 500 and 2000 samples, but it didn't show a better improvement than a slight change.
 Thus we decided to stick to 200 samples --see below for why.

+## Supervised classification approach
+We also wanted to compare our results with the metrics of a traditional supervised classification model.
+For this purpose, a Resnet50 model was finetuned with ~30k labeled images, made available for training.
+Surprisingly, the F1 score was around ~0.86.
+Please note that we used only 200 labeled samples in the metric learning approach instead of ~30k in the supervised classification approach.
+These numbers indicate a huge saving with no considerable compromise in the performance.

 ## Conclusion
-We obtained results comparable to those of the supervised classification method by using only 0.66% of the labeled data with metric learning and finetuning.
+We obtained results comparable to those of the supervised classification method by using only 0.66% of the labeled data with metric learning.
 This approach is time-saving and resource-efficient, and that may be improved further.
 Possible next steps might be:
 - Collect more unlabeled data and pretrain a larger autoencoder.
 - Obtain high-quality labels for a small number of images instead of tens of thousands for finetuning.